Clean Out Your Clutter with 28 Recycled Garden Ideas

 - Paint the sides of a crib a bright color, such as coral or aqua, and lean it up against your house as a trellis.
 Colorful cribs can also conceal an unsightly protrusion, like an air conditioner or electrical box.

 - With a few simple tweaks, an old changing table works wonders as a potting bench.
+Learn how to make a pallet bench for your patio.

 - No need for that old diaper bag?
 Hang it on your potting bench for a handy place to stash gloves, tools or other small items.